Under the heading "Course information" above, you will find the section "Search course"

 can also type in key words in the "course name" section.

-can tick the box saying "This course is open for exchange students" to
+should tick the box "This course is open for exchange students" to

-Also, you can narrow your selection to certain study period ( quarter 1,2,3 or 4).
+You can also narrow your selection to certain study period ( quarter 1,2,3 or 4).

 Important- prerequisites and timetable